 - Palm Tree Café, Puketona Junction

 - They were strategically located along high volume and high fatigue risk Northland roads identified through the Crash Analysis System (CAS) and were easily accessed with good parking.

-This initiative operated till 30th June 2015 and is now being reviewed again.
-This road safety fatigue initiative is only made possible through the on-going generous sponsor support.
-Various partner websites also help promote this driver fatigue and road safety initiative.
+The initiative operated till 30th June 2015.
+This road safety fatigue initiative was only made possible through the on-going generous sponsor support and motivated café support.
+Various partner websites also helped promote this driver fatigue intervention and road safety initiative.